ellenhp/GameMenu/README.md

-TRGui
+GameMenu
 =====

-TRGui is a GUI system created for use with tux racer, but generalized enough to use with other projects.
+GameMenu is a generic menu system with a generic name.
+Created for use with Tux Racer, but should be appropriate for other projects.